peppelinux/django-ldap-academia-ou-manager/README.md

  - ListFields doesn't handle properly **verbose_name**.
 It depends on the form class, we use our fork for elude this;
  - Aggregate lookup for evaluating min max on records, this come from django-ldapdb;

-** stupid thing**
+**stupid thing**
-too many connection from django-ldapdb backends could be fixed in django-ldapdb but it will not work in multi threaded environment such wsgi context!
+too many connection from django-ldapdb backends makes slapd logs huge.
+This could be fixed in django-ldapdb as follow BUT we cannot do this otherwise it will not work in multi threaded environment such wsgi context!

 ````
 # backeds.ldap.base#237